If you’re just joining us, we are about to examine the most important part of viral marketing. So you’ve come at a good a time.

 Viral Value: A Requirement for Viral Marketing Success

-Why Customers Buy, and Why Customers Talk
+Why Customers Buy and Why Customers Talk

 - People buy from you because you’ve convinced them that you have enough new value (your product) to part with the existing value they have (money).

 If users buy your product and it ends up being a mistake, nobody else has to know.
-They can choose to publicly complain (i.e. leaving bad reviews), but this is a voluntary and relatively rare action.
+They can choose to publicly complain (i.e. leave bad reviews), but this is a voluntary and relatively rare action.

 However, if users SHARE your product and it ends up being a mistake, that mistake is public.